The Student's Journey

 10 - 15 students will be accepted to the program.
 This first round will be accepted in Fall 2021.
 We hope to increase the number of accepted students in subsequent years.

-7. When will I be expected to go out on placement?
+7. When will I be expected to go out on internship?

 Usually during the summer of your 3rd year of the Certificate program.
 However, it would be the 2nd if you were admitted to the Commerce or Management program earlier, after your second year.

-8. Will I have to find my own placement?
+8. Will I have to find my own internship?

 Provided the student has a Canadian social insurance number, we encourage everyone to apply.
 International students who maintain full-time status during the F/W session may be eligible to work full time during the summer break (May to August) using your study permit.